 I don't know if the Interpol computer, or the idea for the Interpol computer, was already around in 1976, but the concept is the same.
 Here's the actual computer - please excuse the corpse.

 Actually, don't excuse the corpse.
 The corpse is the crux of this storyline.
 Spider-Man is going to use the criminal database computer in this issue to find out who killed the dead guy.

 The machine comes up with three names and Spider-Man tracks them down one by one.

 I find it amusing that from a high-tech information source the issue takes us to a low-tech information source - or maybe we should call it a "classic" information source.
-Or maybe we should just call him
+Or maybe we should just call him a stooge.

 I love beautifully done location shots.
 This one is by Sal Buscema and it show's Joe's Bar located in the seedier part of town.

 " . . . even the cockroaches can't wait to move out . . .".
 I love the Peter Parker wit.